DARKWAVE.RO: November 12: Kulturhaus

 On June 20 and 21, 2009 I had the immense pleasure to be a special guest of the Blackfield Festival, Germany.
-I represented www.darkwave.ro, one of the online webzines dedicated to the fans of dark music in Romania.
-For more info on the festival, please access http://www.blackfield-festival.de/ and definitely book your tickets in advance to go to the next one in June 2010!
+I represented www.darkwave.ro, webzine dedicated to the fans of dark music in Romania.
+For more info on the festival, access http://www.blackfield-festival.de/ and definitely book your tickets in advance to go to the next one in June 2010!

 Photo Galleries: